raystack/firehose/docs/reference/faq/index.md

 When the main thread is interrupted, Firehose consumer is closed which in turn closes the JDBC sink which in turn closes the pool.

-#### How to support a new database which supports JDBC, e:g MySQL ?
+#### How to support a new data base which supports JDBC, e:g MySQL ?

 Adding of new DB sinks can be supported by making the necessary code changes, such as including the necessary JDBC driver dependencies, changing the `JDBCSinkFactory.java` class to create instance of the new sink, extending and